Gabby Petito describes physical fight with Brian Laundrie in new bodycam video

 She said Laundrie did not punch or slap her.
 The two of them had spent months in the van together on a cross-country trip and were having arguments, she told them.

-The officer then calls one of the witnesses, who clarified he did not see Laundrie hit her.
+The officer then called one of the witnesses, who clarified he did not see Laundrie hit her.

 “I just noticed this couple was sort of arguing a bit,” the witness told the officer over the phone.
 “It seemed like they were sort of arguing over a phone.
 It seemed like he was trying to grab her phone.”